mariamguleid/DS-Mid-Term-Proj/README.md

 ## Challenges
 - The data does not contain information about All the countries.
-- It also does not contain Yearly or Monthly based information.
+- It also does not contain yearly or monthly based information.

 ## Future Goals
-We would like to connect this dataset with some time series information and like to explore the forcasting as well.
+We would like to connect this dataset with some time series information and like to explore the forecasting as well.